dwmkerr/terraform-consul-cluster/article/article.md

 2. We create a `cluster-instance-ids` function which returns the ID of each instance in the auto-scaling group
 3. We create a `cluster-ips` function which returns the private IP address of each instance in the cluster.
 4. We wait until the auto-scaling group has our expected number of instances (it can take a while for them all to be created)
-5. We get the 5 IP addresses and arbitrarily pick the lowest one as the leader
+5. We get the 5 IP addresses
-6. We start the Consul agent in server mode, expecting 5 nodes and offering the leader IP
+6. We remove our IP from the array, leaving us with the IPs of the *other* nodes

-What is is important is that each instance will use the *same* leader IP to join the cluster[^14].
+7. We start the Consul agent in server mode, expecting 5 nodes and offering the IP of each other agent

 The problem is, if we try to run the script we will fail, because calling the AWS APIs requires some permissions we don't have.
 Let's fix that.